UWCS/apollo/README.md

 The MIT License (MIT)
 =====================

-Copyright © 2018 David Richardson
+Copyright © 2022 Apollo Contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation